FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 This library includes activities, programs, processes, and practices that result in or lead to excellent performance.
 Practices were collected from Sigma Nu chapters across North America of every size, institutional type, and region of the country.
 The best ideas and practices that could and should be replicated by other chapters are found here.

-The library allows users to sort through over 400 ideas, examples, and templates.
-Best practices are sorted by area of operations (as defined by the Pursuit of Excellence Program) and subcategorized by type (e.g. accountability ideas, events, finances).
+The library allows users to sort through ideas, examples, and templates.
+Best practices are sorted by area of operations (as defined by the Pursuit of Excellence Program) and subcategorized by type (e.g., accountability ideas, events, finances).

 © 2015-2022 Sigma Nu Fraternity, Inc.